 Nhà Sàn continues to be valuable resource for an emerging generation of artists, including Nguyễn Trinh Thi, Nguyễn Phương Linh, Nguyễn Trần Nam, Nguyễn Huy An, The Appendix, Nguyễn Quốc Thành and Tuấn Mami.

 In 2011, the studio closed indefinitely due to pressure from authorities.

 Nhà Sàn Collective (NSC) - 2013 to present

-Nhà Sàn Collective is entirely volunteer run, and artist-led.
-We rely on private donations, and support from cultural institutions to operate.
+Nhà Sàn Collective relies on volunteering, private donations, and support from cultural institutions both local and abroad to operate.